Divisional Dean of Arts and Humanities; Professor, Department of French and Italian

 Areas of Expertise

-- Italian cinema and television
+- Italian film and media studies

 - Mafia studies

 - Feminist and gender studies